Defense Attorneys Protecting Your Freedom And Reputation Against Domestic Violence Charges

-Domestic Violence Battery is a first-degree misdemeanor in Florida, and penalties can include up to 1 year in jail or 1 year of probation as well as a $1,000 fine.
-A sentence for Domestic Violence Battery will also require the completion of a Batterer’s Intervention Program, the loss of concealed carry privileges and, if there is an injury involved, a minimum of five days in jail.
+Domestic violence battery is a first-degree misdemeanor in Florida, and penalties can include up to one year in jail or one year of probation as well as a $1,000 fine.
+A sentence for domestic violence battery will also require the completion of a Batterers Intervention Program, the loss of concealed carry privileges and, if there is an injury involved, a minimum of five days in jail.
 The sentence may include a no-contact order.

-If the alleged victim does not wish to pursue charges, the parties can seek to immediately modify any no-contact orders imposed by the Court.
+If the alleged victim does not wish to pursue charges, the parties can seek to immediately modify any no-contact orders imposed by the court.
 This is accomplished by filing a Motion to Modify Conditions of Release and Vacate the Stay Away Order.
 Doing so allows the parties to resume living together and having contact.
-It also shows the State that they may not have a participatory victim.
+It also shows the state that they may not have a participatory victim.

 If the case goes to trial, there are a number of potential defenses available.
 Self-defense, a conflict in the facts, evidentiary irregularities and mutual combat are some of the more common defenses.
 However, a trial is not always necessary in a domestic violence battery case.
 Pretrial diversion may be an option – particularly for first-time offenders who wish to accept responsibility and seek counseling.
 Ultimately, pretrial diversion often results in the charge being dismissed.

 We Are Ready To Help – Reach Out Today

 If you are facing domestic violence charges, the sooner you retain the services of a Florida criminal defense attorney, the better your chances of achieving positive results.
 At the Foley & Wilson Law Firm, we have substantial experience in litigating domestic violence cases on behalf of clients in Lee and Collier counties.
 Contact us online or call 239-690-6080, and we will give you a free confidential consultation on your case.